aouab-benssiba/ethical_cybersec_research/recon_automation.md

 Automate S3 Checks: Use tools like AWS CLI to test for open buckets.

-GitHub Repository:
-All scripts are available at shibli2700/recon-scripts.
-Contributions welcome!

 Fun Fact: While writing this guide, two information disclosure vulnerabilities were discovered using this methodology.
 Happy Hunting! 🕵️♂️

-### Key Enhancements:
-1. **Markdown Formatting**: Headers, code blocks, lists, and emphasis for readability.
-2. **Syntax Highlighting**: Added `bash` to code blocks.
-3. **Structured Workflow**: Clear separation of steps (Subdomain Enumeration → Data Collection → Processing).
-4. **Command Explanations**: Usage instructions and output file descriptions.
-5. **Hyperlinks**: Direct links to tools and repositories.
-6. **Visual Cues**: Icons (🕵️♂️) and formatting for emphasis.

-Simply save this as `README.md` and add images (e.g., `recon-approach-diagram.png`) to your GitHub repository!